 Countable assets for an individual are limited to $27,375, and $35,587 for a couple.

 As mentioned previously, the assistance available under this program comes in the form of payments to the congregate homes.
 Individuals do not receive cash assistance directly.
 Instead, participants’ incomes are assessed and a determination is made of how much assistance they require.
 Assistance is paid directly from the state to the congregate home.
 The amount varies based on the resident’s ability to pay.

 Congregate homes are semi-private living quarters where the residents share meals and other homemaking services.
 Typically, the congregate homes provide meal services, housekeeping, some limited personal assistance, medication reminders and laundry.

-Some, but not all, participating group homes also offer recreational activities and have on-site nursing.
-Indirect assistance is also provided through service coordinators who help residents to identify and coordinate other forms of community and state assistance provided outside of the residence.
+Some, but not all, participating group homes also offer recreational activities and have on-site nursing care.
+Indirect assistance is also provided through service coordinators who help residents identify and coordinate other forms of community and state assistance provided outside of the residence.
 Personal care services may also be available, but more commonly, care services are contracted through a third-party.

-Eligible applicants may pay a fee based on a sliding income.
-Generally this amount is equivalent to 10-20% of an individual’s income.
+Eligible applicants may pay a fee based on a sliding scale.
+Generally, this amount is equivalent to 10-20% of an individual’s income.#BBD0E0 »

 The Congregate Housing Services Program is not yet available statewide.
-As of writing, it was available in only six areas (Allegany County, Anne Arundel County, Baltimore City, Baltimore County, Montgomery County, and St. Mary’s County).
-However, individuals that do not reside in one of these counties are free to apply for CHSP in any county they choose.
-One can find participating communities here.
+A list of congregate housing sites by county can be found here.
+However, individuals who do not reside in one of these counties are free to apply for CHSP in any county they choose.

-To apply for the program, interested individuals can contact a community directly or alternatively they can call the Maryland Department of Aging at 1-800-243-3425.
+To apply for the program, interested individuals can contact a community directly or they can call the Maryland Department of Aging at 800-243-3425.
 The Department of Aging maintains a webpage about the program here.